Today we review some of the possible combinations of Windows Mixed Reality viewers and the new viewer controllers of Valve, Index.

 With respect to Pimax, with its software tools, and updating the Pitool firmware, it is possible to configure the knuckles to be able to use them.
 It is also necessary to install the Valve controllers (you can find them in Steam).

-To be able to configure our combination we will need the Steam USB dongles (one per controller), update drivers and programs, and configure your viewer on the PC.
+To be able to configure our combination we will need the Steam USB dongles (one per controller), base stations, update drivers and programs, and configure your viewer on the PC.

 For Oculus Rift users there are also tutorials and guides to configure your viewers with the Valve Knuckles.